 As a general matter, governments are poorly managed compared to businesses in competitive markets.
 They tend to spend money on low-value activities, put up with sloth and waste, and follow failed policies for years without a course correction.
 I have examined the structural causes of federal waste and mismanagement in studies on Congress and the executive branch.

 Many of the federal government’s structural problems also bedevil state governments.
-Yesterday, Washington Post editor, Gene Park, described some of the dysfunction in Hawaii’s government that led to the false missile alert last month.
+Yesterday, a Washington Post editor, Gene Park, described some of the dysfunction in Hawaii’s government that led to the false missile alert last month.

 I could not figure out whether Park was mainly blaming institutional problems—such as union job protections—for government failures, or whether he was blaming the general culture of Hawaii and its government.